-The pedestrian network on all levels is to be designed for universal access.
+General Conditions The pedestrian network on all levels is to be designed for universal access.
 GFA exemption is applicable for public spaces, covered walkways, through block links and elevated walkways, subject to the prevailing Development Control Guidelines.

-Parameters Requirements Servicing, Vehicular Access & Car Parks To maintain an attractive streetscape, any above-grade car park and service areas, including refuse bin centre(s), loading/unloading bays and vehicle ingress/ egress, storage lane(s), and lay-bys, etc are to be fully integrated within the overall building form, and visually well-screened from above and on all sides.
+Servicing, Vehicular Access & Car Parks To maintain an attractive streetscape, any above-grade car park and service areas, including refuse bin centre(s), loading/unloading bays and vehicle ingress/ egress, storage lane(s), and lay-bys, etc are to be fully integrated within the overall building form, and visually well-screened from above and on all sides.
 Electrical substation(s), where required, can be located at-grade but are not to front onto the main roads, pedestrian malls, or public spaces.
 Sufficient holding bays for the vehicular access points to the car parks and service areas are to be provided within the development to ensure the smooth flow of vehicles along adjacent roads.
+Relevant Circular:

-Relevant Circular: Guidelines to Encourage More Innovative and Better Design of Rooftops.
+- Screening of Mechanical and Electrical Services and Car Parks - Guidelines to Encourage More Innovative and Better Design of Rooftops.
 A. Relaxation of the Gross Floor Area (GFA) Exemption Guidelines for Rooftop Covers.
 B. Screening of Mechanical & Electrical Services and Car Parks, on Roofs and Building Facades within the Central Area.
-Works within Connection to Commuter Facilities the Road Reserves For developments with commuter facilities (e.g. bus stop and taxi stands) located in front of their buildings, sheltered linkways are to be provided between the covered walkways at the 1 st storey to these facilities to provide direct continuous sheltered connections.
+Works within the Road Reserves Open Walkway As a guide, the open walkway within the Road Reserve is safeguarded for pedestrian use and where located within the Civic District, is to match the paving requirements of the covered walkways.
+The paving pattern of the open walkways is to be coordinated with the covered walkways.
+Connection to Commuter Facilities For developments with commuter facilities (e.g. bus stop and taxi stands) located in front of their buildings, sheltered linkways are to be provided between the covered walkways at the 1st storey to these facilities to provide direct continuous sheltered connections.
+Dedicated Cycling Routes Certain key roads within the Bras Basah.Bugis Urban Design Area will be earmarked as dedicated cycling routes (please refer to the Special Detailed Control Plan: Connectivity Plan).
+The alignment, width and design of the cycling routes and associated street furniture are to be coordinated with URA and LTA.